ryanwilsond/belte/docs/Buckle.md

 ## Running Programs

 There is no setup required.
-Because interpretation is the default behavior, no command-line arguments are needed, only the names of the files to run.
+No command-line arguments are needed apart from the files to run.

 Example: